linkovich2/StarboundExtended/README.md

 Contributing
 ============
 Feel free to open PR's with any changes/additions you have.
+Please follow the patching format :)

 Notes
 =====